With Dove season just around the corner, Texas is becoming one of the growing list of states that allows the use of silencers when hunting.

 When your ready to begin hunting with a silencer in Texas, you should contact a Texas Gun Trust Lawyer ® to discuss setting up a Gun Trust.
 Gun Trust when properly created can help protect you and your family from violations of the NFA and add additional flexibility that is not available for individual owners.

-Gun Trust Lawyer works with lawyers in more than 40 states including Texas to offer do it yourself Gun Trusts Forms, Texas Gun Trusts customized by Texas and NFA lawyers, and Asset Protection Gun Trusts.
+Gun Trust Lawyer® works with lawyers in more than 40 states including Texas to offer legally supported trusts as well as a do it yourself Gun Trusts Forms.

 Note: While a Gun Trust is a type of Revocable Trust, a Traditional Trust is not appropriate for the ownership, or disposition of firearms including NFA Firearms.